Last sign before exit

 Location: A2 (Riga - Veclaicene)

-The focals of the exit and the distances to these towns.
+The exit destinations and the distances to these towns.
 No indication that you're crossing the A1 here.
 And the sign itself is easy to overlook.
 Maybe Latvia's signs will grow together with its motorway network.

 Photo: RipleyLV